apptainer/apptainer-admindocs/configfiles.rst

 .. note::

-   A fresh installation of {Project} is configured with the ``DefaultRemote``, which does not suppor the Library API as it is only configured with a functioning key server, ``https://keys.openpgp.org``.
+   A fresh installation of {Project} is configured with the ``DefaultRemote``, which does not support the Library API as it is only configured with a functioning key server, ``https://keys.openpgp.org``.
 Users or administrators should configure one of the Library API implementations listed `here
    <https://singularityhub.github.io/library-api/#/?id=library-api>`_ if they would